 Drum roll, please.
-The No. 1 worst tax scam this year is identity theft.
-It's topped the Dirty Dozen scam list for years.
+The No. 1 worst tax scam continues to be identity theft.
+It's topped the dirty dozen scam list for years.

 The IRS says more identity thieves are looking for ways to get their hands on taxpayers' personal information.
 Once they do, they typically file a tax return as the unsuspecting taxpayer and claim a fraudulent refund.